sorcerykid/auth_rx/README.txt

   - added reload function to AuthFilter class
   - tweaked lexer to skip comments on ruleset loading
   - added search function to AuthDatabase class

+Version 2.7b (21-Jul-2018)
+  - implemented time and date datatypes for rulesets
+  - updated code samples with latest feature-set
+  - added time-related functions for use by rulesets
+  - added time-related variables for use by rulesets
+  - minor formatting fixes to source code
+  - optimized comparison algorithm in ruleset parser

 Installation
 ----------------------